 France is a transcontinental country located in the middle of Western Europe.
-Its estimated population in May 2021 amounts to 67,413,000 people.
-The French climate is not uniform giving rise to different nuances depending on each part of the territory (Paris, Normandy, the Riviera, the Alps, Bordeaux, etc).
+Its estimated population in January 2022 amounts to 67,814,000 people.

 France is one of the founders of the European Community and of the United Nations, being a permanent member of the UN Security Council, and a member, among other international organisations, of the World Trade Organization.
 France is also one of the seven leading industrial countries and is ranked as the world’s tenth largest and the EU’s second largest economy.
 The official language of France is French.
-The French Republic is a unitary semi-presidential representative democratic republic with strong democratic tradition.
-France is a secular country in which freedom of religion is a constitutional right.
-France has been a centre of Western cultural development for centuries (art, literature, philosophy, music, cinema, haute couture) and is also reputed for its cuisine and art de vivre.
+The French Republic is a unitary semi-presidential representative democratic republic with a strong democratic tradition.
+France has been a centre of Western cultural development for centuries (art, literature, philosophy, music, cinema, “haute couture”) and is also well reputed for its cuisine and “art de vivre”.

-As a civil law country, France has very different fundamentals inspiring its laws as compared with common law jurisdictions.
+As a civil law country, France has very different fundamentals inspiring its laws, as compared to common law jurisdiction.

-In almost all common law countries, inheritance laws provide for absolute testamentary freedom; whereas in France, testamentary freedom is subject to some imperative restrictions designed to protect public order.
-The most important of these, in practice, is by far the forced heirship rules, under which a certain portion of the estate is reserved for certain heirs (réserve héréditaire).
+In almost all common law countries, inheritance laws provide for absolute freedom of testation, whereas in France, it is subject to some imperative restrictions designed to protect public order.
+The most important of these, in practice, is by far the forced heirship rules, under which a certain portion of the estate is reserved for certain heirs (“réserve héréditaire”).

-Having said that, it is strongly recommend that anyone prepare a Will regardless of their country of habitual residence, their tax status and their citizenship.
+Having said that, it is strongly recommended that a person should prepare a will regardless of their country of habitual residence, their tax status and their citizenship.

-As from 17 August 2015, the European Union (EU) Regulation n°650-2012 on successions and Wills (hereinafter called the “Regulation”) considerably modified the rules regarding jurisdiction and applicable law governing matters of succession in France.
+As from 17 August 2015, the European Union (EU) Regulation n°650-2012 on successions and wills (hereinafter so called the “Regulation”) considerably modified the rules regarding jurisdiction and applicable law governing matters of succession in France.

 In addition to the above, the EU Regulation allows a person to choose the law of the country whose nationality he/she possesses at the time of making the choice, or at the time of death, as the law to govern their succession.